turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-3-tests.md

 ## Authentication service tests (AHS)

-- [ ] US3-AHS-1: It should call axios post with the correct url and payload
+- [x] US3-AHS-1: It should call axios post with the correct url
-- [ ] US3-AHS-2: It should throw err if post rejects with standard error object
+- [ ] US3-AHS-2: It should return err if post rejects with standard error object
-- [ ] US3-AHS-3: It should throw err?.response?.data where validation error received
+- [ ] US3-AHS-3: It should return err?.response?.data where validation error received
+- [ ] US3-AHS-4: It should call set data on local storage where axios resolves
-- [ ] US3-AHS-4: It should return response data where axios resolves
+- [ ] US3-AHS-5: It should return response data where axios resolves

 ## Integration Tests (INT)